 Rowena Dumlao-Giardina resides in Italy, cooking and photographing her family's interesting meals on Apron and Sneakers.
 After moving to Italy in 1999 from the Philippines, she has traveled extensively around the country and the rest of ...

-Soy sauce, ketchup, sugar and lemon — those basic pantry staples give these pork skewers tons of flavor.
-You might wonder why plain old ketchup plays a key role in the marinade, but it adds a very interesting contrast of flavor with the rest of the ingredients.
+In terms of flavor, a Filipino's basic pantry staples soy sauce, ketchup, sugar and lemon give these pork skewers tons of flavor.
+You might be asking yourself, "Ketchup?
+Why?"
+It may seem wild, but ketchup plays a key role in the marinade, adding a very interesting contrast of flavor with the rest of the ingredients.

 When ready to cook, discard the marinade, and thread the meat on the skewers.